-Recently my 13 year old mentioned an old blog post of mine that he’d read recently.
-“For a while there your blog was really depressing, mom.”
-If you’ve been reading for a while, you know he’s right.
-The last couple of years have been hell.
+The last couple of years, my life has been hell.
 And what went before that wasn’t particularly easy either.
-And many times, I’d ask myself, “how did I end up here?”
+Many times, I’d ask myself, “how did I end up here?”
 I’d go over and over the choices I had made and the things I had done, looking for where it all went wrong.
-And I tell you the truth – at each point that I could say, “if only I hadn’t done that”, it was a point where I chose to do something God asked.
+I made many mistakes along the way to be sure.
+But those weren’t the things that lead me to my own personal pits of hell.
+Instead, at each point that I could say, “if only I hadn’t done that”, it was a point where I chose to do something God asked.
 To forgive something unforgivable.
 To love the unlovable.
 To obey.
 To stay the course.
 To hold onto myself in the middle of a hurricane.
-I made many mistakes along the way to be sure.
-But those weren’t the things that lead me to my own personal pits of hell.
-Often, once I’d sifted through all the pieces and found nothing that pointed a way out, all I could say to myself is “God is good.”
+Often, once I’d sifted through all the pieces all I could say to myself is “God is good.”
 It was the only I had left to hang onto – that God is good.

 I haven’t made it through to redemption yet.
 I don’t know if that will even happen in my lifetime.
 But I have been learning to make peace with not being rescued and often not even being comforted.
 I’m learning to walk through – however long it takes or whatever else it costs.
 I’ve lost enough by now to know that it doesn’t really matter.
 Life keeps going and so we might as well keep going to.
 Because the only way out is through.
 And God is good.